kgriffs/node-moruga/README.md

 }
 ```

-### Filters module ###
+### Custom Filters module ###

-The Moruga filter pipeline is loaded from a Node module file which simply exports an array named *filters*, containing a list of filter objects.
-Filters are installed in the pipeline in the same order as they appear in the array.
+Moruga can load custom filters from a filter module file.
+The module simply needs to export an array named *filters*, containing a list of filter objects.

+*Note: Filters are installed in the pipeline in the same order as they appear in the array.*

 An example filters module: